Ana-Gharibashvili/Team_project_FOP/ruby_solutions.md

-#This following algorithm calculates the sum of digits of a given number
+#This following algorithm calculates the sum of digits of a given number and
-#it means it takes a number, breaks it into individual digits and adds them together.
+#it means it takes a number, breaks it into individual digits and finally adds them together.
-sum = 0
-puts "Enter a number:" #the user inputs here a number number = gets.chomp.to_i #this convert input to an integer if number < 0 #this part handles an error puts "it's an error.
-Please enter a positive number" else
-#now we are using the while loop and it will run as long as the number is positive and it will continue one by one
+sum = 0  #holds the sum of the digits puts "Enter a number:" number = gets.chomp.to_i     #converts input to an integer if number < 0                #this handles an error puts "it's an error.
+Please enter a positive number"  #if it's an error it will output the message else                  #now we are using the while loop and it will run as long as the number is positive while number > 0   #and it will continue one by one
-   while number > 0
-     sum += number % 10  #this method gives us the last digit and we add this digit to sum number = number / 10  #then it's gonna perform integer division to remove the last digit end puts sum #finally it prints result end
+     sum += number % 10  #this method gives us the last digit and add this digit to sum number = number / 10  #then it's going to perform integer division to remove the last digit end                   # ends while loop puts sum          #so finally it prints result of the sum end                  #ends if block